League & Complex Contacts:

 My game score is incorrect, how can I fix it?

-Email the WSRA office with all game information: game date, field, time and the two teams involved.
-Provide the score recorded and what the score should have been.
-WSRA Office will verify with the center referee and both teams.
+Fill out the Score Correction form located here.
+WSRA Office will verify with the center referee.
 Once changes have been verified, corrections will be made to the online score.

 The referee didn’t give me my player cards back.